Seatearth: Flint clay

 Another clay associated with coal beds is a smooth, flint-like refractory clay or mudstone composed predominantly of kaolin, called "flint clay".
-Flint clay breaks with a pronounced conchoidal fracture and resists slaking in water.
+Flint clay breaks with a pronounced conchoidal fracture and resists slaking in water, due to its highly crystalline kaolinite.

 Flint clay can be either detrital or authegenic in origin.
 Detrital flint clays consist of kaolinite-rich sediments eroded and transported from uplands deeply weathered under tropical climates and redeposited within the coastal plains, in which coal-bearing strata accumulated.
 Authigenic flint clays consist of sediments altered in place after deposition as beds within acid, such as peat, accumulating within swamps and mires.

+Flint clay can also be associated with other non-coal related kaolin deposits, so not all flint clay is a seat-earth.

 Flint clays associated with coal typically occur as thin, laterally continuous layers (bands), called "tonsteins", found within coal beds.
 In the case of tonsteins found within coal, the formation of flint clays resulted from the alternation of glass comprising volcanic ash by acidic waters after it accumulated as thin beds within peat swamps or mires.